40-Day Prayer For Lent

 Let go of unforgiveness is an important step in healing.
 As we learn to be kinder to one another, we can forgive others more easily.
 During Lent, Christians can also become closer to God by praying for forgiveness.
 In fact, this prayer can be a part of your 40-day Lent devotion.
 It’s a time to reflect on the past and let go of unforgiveness.

-READ: Prayer To Heal My Body
+READ: Prayer To Holy Cross

 Let go of self-talk